Day Use Area 8:30am to Sunset

 The Natural Preserve will be closed for elephant seal viewing December 1 through December 14.
 Park access to areas outside the of Natural Preserve will remain open until sunset, including Cove Beach.

 The following rules and regulations are for your own safety and to protect the plants and animals that live in this park.

-Pets are not allowed in the park and cannot be left inside parked vehicles in the parking lot.
-Kennels are not available.
+Due to the nearby Natural Preserve, pets are not allowed in the park and cannot be left inside parked vehicles in the parking lot.

 Shells, rocks, wood, plants or animals.
-All features of this park are protected by law.
+All features of this park are preserved and protected by law.